 2) Tip the almonds and hazelnuts into the bowl of food processor and pulse until finely ground.

-3) Finely grind almonds and hazelnuts using a food processor then spread the ground nuts out in a layer on a baking tray and roast for 10 minutes, stirring every 3 minutes until golden-brown.
+3) Spread the ground nuts out in a layer on a baking tray and roast for 10 minutes, stirring every 3 minutes until golden-brown.
 Allow to cool to room temperature.

 4) Once ground nuts have cooled, stir in 100g of sugar and cornstarch.